LEADING CURRICULUM CHANGE FOR SUSTAINABILITY:

 Processes that ensure the quality of academic provision form a key strategic arena for integrating principles of sustainability education.
 Strategic work to reorient graduate skills and capabilities will address all subject areas, to bring sustainability more firmly into academic development processes.
 This project uses action learning approaches to promote dialogue, develop understanding and build capacity for change within the sector on this important agenda.

-The project is supported by the HEFCE Leadership, Governance and Management Fund and is one of the Leading Sustainable Development in Higher Education (LSDHE) projects.
+The project was supported by the HEFCE Leadership, Governance and Management Fund as the only major project tackling education and curriculum development as part of the Leading Sustainable Development in Higher Education (LSDHE) national funding initiative.
 HEFCE’s vision is that within the next 10 years the HE sector in England will be recognised as a major contributor to society’s efforts to achieve sustainability through, among other things, the skills and knowledge that its graduates learn and put into practice.
 Leading Curriculum Change for Sustainability is a major initiative to promote education for sustainable development in universities and colleges that will help HEFCE achieve its vision.

 For further information on the project team and institutional partners, as well as the landscape and stakeholders for the project, please visit our web pages in the menu on the left side of this page